 If you’ve been meaning to get into a bit of gardening, there is no better time to do it then now.
-The days are slowly getting warmer, providing ideal conditions for many plants.
+The days are (very) slowly getting warmer, providing ideal conditions for many plants.
 Here are some good options for what you should be planting in preparation for spring.
-You’ll find all these plants in one convenient location at the Saturday Fresh Market and Sunday Discovery Market in Rocklea.
+You’ll find a huge selection of plants in one convenient location at the Saturday Fresh Market in Rocklea.

 If you are looking to add some colour and fragrance to your garden, these flowers are a great choice at this time of year.